hndada/gosu/game/README.md

 # Beware
+* Slice is often tricky
     * Just assigning slice will shallow copy.
+    * When ranging over slice, setting value to copied element has no effect.

 # Objective
 * Manage UI cmponents with each own struct.